nparmhans/phase_0_unit_1/week_1/3_web_basics/my_reflection.md

 *  I got excited that my webpage was fully operation and had an 'aha' moment since I know DBC is going to be throwing tougher obstacles in the next challenege.

 *  haha.
 Well my 'aha' moment was decribed in my last answer.
+Heopfully this is helpful :).

 *  Absolutely.
 I found numerous useful resources such as a sublime command I was able to run from my terminal so that I was able to access the file from my computer to sublime2 https://www.sublimetext.com/docs/2/osx_command_line.html which was easily my greatest discovery.
 Since I am using my terminal and not the github app I needed to push, so I needed some help from https://help.github.com/articles/pushing-to-a-remote.
 Also read over some documentary so I could utilize github much more efficiently http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository.